Additional Resources

 For Clothing and Gear

-Karl Ford, PhD., co-author of the National Park Service publication Tick surveillance and disease prevention on the Appalachian Trail, stated that “Proper clothing treated with Permethrin is the single most important preventive measure a hiker can take”.
+Karl Ford, PhD., co-author of the National Park Service publication Tick surveillance and disease prevention on the Appalachian Trail, stated that “Proper clothing treated with permethrin is the single most important preventive measure a hiker can take.”
 As ticks crawl upward in search of a location to attach, keeping shoes, socks or wearing pre-treated gaiters and pants can reduce your potential exposure.

 For the Skin

 The use of repellents applied to the skin can reduce your exposure to tick bites.
 It is important to keep in mind that insect repellents have varying degrees of effectiveness against ticks.
 Though DEET containing products have been shown to be the most effective overall insect repellent for deterring mosquitoes, black flies and gnats; it is only effective at repelling ticks for brief time periods after being applied and then must be re-applied.
 Some commercial products made with Picaridin, IR3525, as well as Oil of Lemon Eucalyptus have shown higher effectiveness against ticks.
-Visit our Community Partners at Sawyer for many repellents effective against ticks.
+Visit our Community Partners at Sawyer for many skin repellents effective against ticks.

 CDC has evaluated information published in peer-reviewed scientific literature and data available from EPA to identify several types of EPA-registered products that provide repellent activity sufficient to help people reduce the bites of disease-carrying ticks.